Secret Avengers: Publication history

 Writer Ed Brubaker and artist Mike Deodato were announced as the creative team for the Secret Avengers title.
 A series of teaser images were released by Marvel to promote the upcoming series in February 2010, which slowly revealed the team's roster over the course of two months.
 The series started in late May 2010 (cover date July 2010).

-As of the first issue, the roster includes Beast, War Machine, Valkyrie, Moon Knight, Nova, Black Widow, Sharon Carter and Ant-Man and the team is led by Captain Steve Rogers.
+As of the first issue, the roster includes Beast, War Machine, Valkyrie, Moon Knight, Nova, Black Widow, Sharon Carter and Ant-Man and the team is led by Steve Rogers.
 In regards to the tone of the new title, Brubaker has said:

 After Brubaker left the title, author Nick Spencer wrote the first Secret Avengers "Point One" issue (#12.1) and three Fear Itself tie-in one-shots.
 Secret Avengers was then written by Warren Ellis from issues #16-21 and scribe Rick Remender picked up at #21.1 with former Hulk artist, Gabriel Hardman.
 Remender confirmed that his final issue of Secret Avengers will be with issue #37.

 At New York ComiCon 2012 it was announced that the title would be relaunched as part of the Marvel NOW! initiative, with Nick Spencer returning as writer.
 Spencer said, "This really is a S.H.I.E.L.D. book.
 I think it's something we've been long suffering for and is long overdue.
 This gave us a nice excuse to get a proper S.H.I.E.L.D. comic going.
 This Avengers initiative within S.H.I.E.L.D. is obviously a big focal point of the book, but it still is a S.H.I.E.L.D initiative so everything originates there.
 So Nick Fury and Agent Coulson are very much involved in the missions.
 Nick will be in the field with the team.
 That's his role.
 He's the S.H.I.E.L.D agent that goes with these characters on the missions.
 Coulson has a fun role in that he's backup and support.
 He's the guy who makes the pitch, and brings in the team.
 So they're a big part of every issue and in some ways they're even our leads.

 The third volume was cancelled with #15 in April, 2015.